HOW OFTEN SHOULD MEN WASH THEIR FACE?

 If you shower in the morning, wash your face with lukewarm water.
 Men with dry and sensitive skin should especially avoid hot showers as it strips the skin’s natural oils and can leave it in worse condition which is the opposite of what we’re trying to achieve.
 In the evening, wash your face with a gentle face cleanser and then follow up with your moisturiser to protect the skin barrier and prevent water loss.

 Over time as your skin adapts to your grooming routine, you may find washing your face twice daily works fine no matter your skin type as long as you understand what your skin needs based on the conditions it’s under.
+It's also important to wash your face properly.

 Now you know more about how often you should be washing your face, why not transform your men's skincare routine with our Australian made face care products.